nuxy/steam-workshop-bundler/README.md

     $ ./target/debug/steam-workshop-bundler

 (*) Due to `steamcmd.exe` running in a Windows context, while the underlying Dev Container OS is Linux, the generated VDF will contain invalid paths (e.g. Linux paths).
-This will result with a failure during the Steam workshop publish process.
-That being said, final testing occur using the target OS.
+As result the Steam workshop publish process will fail with an error.
+That said, final testing should take place on the target OS.

 ## References